SAKryukov/generic-state-machine/docs/index.md

 ## Delegate InvalidAcceptorInputHandler

-The delegate `InvalidAcceptorInputHandler` is used to implement provide additional information on invalid input using the method
+The delegate `InvalidAcceptorInputHandler` is used to provide additional information on invalid input using the method [`AddInvalidInput`](#heading-addinvalidinput).
-[`AddInvalidInput`](#heading-addinvalidinput).

 ~~~{lang=C#}